rotty3000/liferay-portal/modules/apps/foundation/messaging/README.markdown

 messaging utility or (2) as a specific software component in Liferay's messaging utility.
 Below, we use the term in the second sense.

 - Message Bus: Manages the sending of messages and the destinations to which they are sent
 - Destination: Defines an endpoint to which messages can be sent and message listeners can subscribe.
-There are three main types of destinations which correspond to their supported messaging types, descibed below.
+There are three main types of destinations which correspond to their supported messaging types, described below.
 	- ParallelDestination
 	- SerialDestination
 	- SynchronousDestination